soilwise-he/SoilWise-documentation/tech/docs/technical_components/dashboard.md

 ### Chatbot

-Large Language models enriched with Soilwise content can offer an alternative interface to assist the user in finding and accessing the relevant knowledge or data source.
+[Large Language models](llm.md) (LLM) enriched with Soilwise content can offer an alternative interface to assist the user in finding and accessing the relevant knowledge or data source.
 Users interact with the chatbot interactively to define the relevant question and have it answered.
 The LLM will provide an answer, but also provides references to sources on which the answer was based, in which the user can extend the search.
 The LLM can also support the user in how to access the source, using which software for example.

 ### Map viewer